vuldb/cyber_threat_intelligence/actors/Lotus Blossom/README.md

 # Lotus Blossom - Cyber Threat Intelligence

-These _indicators_ were collected during the [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the actor known as [Lotus Blossom](https://vuldb.com/?actor.lotus_blossom).
+These _indicators_ were reported, collected, and generated during the [VulDB CTI analysis](https://vuldb.com/?kb.cti) of the actor known as [Lotus Blossom](https://vuldb.com/?actor.lotus_blossom).
 The _activity monitoring_ correlates data from social media, forums, chat rooms, and darknet markets.
 It helps to determine associated actors, specific activities, expected intentions, emerging research, and ongoing attacks.
-Our unique _predictive model_ is able to forecast activities and their characteristics.
+Our unique _predictive model_ uses _big data_ to forecast activities and their characteristics.

 _Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor.lotus_blossom](https://vuldb.com/?actor.lotus_blossom)